 Originally there were 50 windows (later blocked) designed to illuminate at all times of the day the stories told on the wall.

 The texts in the chapel are written in Greek, Arabic and Latin.

 The mosaics in the Palatine Chapel and the Church of the Martorana were probably made by the same craftsmen.

 Saint Tiburtius (Tibvrcivs), a Christian legend beheaded c.
 286.

 The Byzantine mosaics has roots back to the first centuries of the Eastern Roman Empire.
 The best examples are to be found in Ravenna, Venice (St Mark's Basilica), Istanbul (Hagia Sophia), Monreale Cathedral, Cefalù Cathedral, Palermo (Church of the Martorana, Palatine Chapel).

 A sculptural detail of the Paschal Candelabrum in Cappella Palatina.
-The Palatine Chapel is part of the Norman Palace (Palazzo dei Normanni)

 Man being eaten by a lion.
 Detail of the Paschal Candelabrum ascribed to the Master of the putti, who also carved the capitals of the cloister in Monreale.